 BY MARY VIVIAN JOHNSON

-A touching story about a young girl’s struggle to deal with her parent’s separation, divorce and second marriage.
-It covers worry and challenges that can effect preteens/teens in a similar position, as well as other school related issues.
-An emotional read with an over-riding vibe of hope and forgiveness.
+A touching story about a young girl’s struggle to deal with her parent’s separation, divorce, and second marriage.
+It covers worry and challenges that can affect preteens/teens in a similar position, as well as other school-related issues.
+An emotional read with an overriding vibe of hope and forgiveness.
 Great discussion questions throughout the book encourage the reader to consider their own circumstances.

 CANDYFLOSS (AGE 9 TO 14)